Pretrial Intervention Program

 Entry into this program is solely at the discretion of the District Attorney.
 Offenders who are invited to participate in this program are advised that strict compliance with all program requirements must be achieved.
 Should the offender successfully complete the program, a certificate will be issued, and the prosecutor handling the offender’s criminal case will be advised of the successful completion.
 Successful completion will normally lead to dismissal of all charges.

 Re-offenders will be immediately discharged from the program and their criminal case will proceed to prosecution.

 Crimes involving acts of serious violence or organized criminal behavior are not typically considered for this program.
 In 2009, after consulting with many different community organizations, the District Attorney initiated a nationally leading program for first time offenders of DWI and DUI laws.
 This rigorous program was developed in partnership with many organizations including the O'Brien House, a well known and respected provider of substance abuse treatment in Baton Rouge.
 The results of this program are scientifically evaluated and have lead to a 25% decrease in repeat DWI offenses in East Baton Rouge parish.

 Baton Rouge, LA 70815

 Tel.
 (225) 389-3428

-NOTE: Any payments made to the District Attorney's Office, including the PTI Program, must be made in the form of a money order.
+NOTE: Any payments made to the District Attorney's Office, including the PTI Program, must be made in the form of a money order or credit card payment.
 Our office cannot accept cash or personal checks.